 These are important questions to ask yourself and also if you decided that you want a hosting provider that "does it all" you will want to further investigate your selected provider of choice to ensure that you agree with their terms and conditions.
 Some of the "we do it all" providers will upgrade sites and apply non-standard "patches" to a DNN installation prior to notifying the customer.
 For some people this is ok, however, for others like myself this is a critical issue.

 Regardless of which option you choose, be sure that you know where you will go for DNN support should you need it during installation, upgrade, or any other time while running your DNN site.
+It is also important to note where the limits are on the support.
+Will they "help" you but only get you so far then decide to charge extra, it is important to have a dialog with the provider to understand their support policies, and any potentially "masked" fees.

 Customer Support Response